Preferred Partnership Freeze

 This estate planning method can provide income tax savings to heirs as well.
 For example, say an individual owns several real estate properties obtained through several tax-deferred exchanges.
 As a result, their tax basis in the property is significantly lower than the actual value of the property.
 The Preferred Partnership Freeze allows them to take advantage of the estate tax savings mentioned above, while still allowing their heirs to receive an income tax-free step-up in basis when they inherit the property.
 As a result, they will be able to use the higher basis in calculating depreciation, thereby reducing their income tax liability on future rental income.
 All of this is made possible by carefully combining the best of partnership and estate tax rules.

 Would A Preferred Partnership Freeze Benefit Your Houston Estate Plan?

 If you are a high net-worth individual, it is a good idea to look into whether your estate plan could benefit from a preferred partnership freeze.
 McCulloch & Miller, PLLC is a Houston estate planning law firm with skilled attorneys ready to help you take advantage of every available opportunity.
 Our attorneys have the knowledge and experience to craft a comprehensive estate plan that meets your desires.
-Contact our office for a free consultation by calling 713-333-8900.
+Contact our office for a consultation by calling 713-333-8900.